 For me, it was a failure, but for others who have new computers with faster processors and more video memory than me, you might find this helpful, especially if you do any tricks with a smart device and want to capture the screen.

 I used the SCRCPY method as I have a PC, and I was looking for the cleanest possible way to bring a cell phone input into a PC.

-If you found this article useful, make sure you subscribe and leave a comment below.
+If you found this helpful article, make sure you subscribe and leave a comment below.